 Beginning in 2018, nonexpansion states can access "safety net" funding.
 Safety net funding includes \$10 billion over five years, from 2018 through 2022.
 Each state that has not implemented the ACA Medicaid expansion as of July 1 of the preceding year may receive safety net funding to adjust payment amounts for "eligible providers."
-5 For these payment adjustments using the safety net funding, nonexpansion states would receive an increased matching rate of 100percent for FY 2018 through FY 2021 and 95percent for FY 2022.
+For these payment adjustments using the safety net funding, nonexpansion states would receive an increased matching rate of 100percent for FY 2018 through FY 2021 and 95percent for FY 2022.
 Each nonexpansion state's allotment from the annual \$2 billion would be determined according to the number of individuals in the state with income below 138 percent of FPL in 2015 relative to the total number of individuals with income below 138 percent of FPL for all of the nonexpansion states in 2015.
-6 If a nonexpansion state later implements the ACA Medicaid expansion, the state would no longer be treated as a nonexpansion state for safety net funding for subsequent years.
+If a nonexpansion state for safety net funding for subsequent years.

-➤ Repeal of ACA cuts to Medicaid DSH allotments
+➢ Repeal of ACA cuts to Medicaid DSH allotments